 For a recipe for 4 people I use about 150ml (5 oz) or more of this paste, so it will last for about 2 times of cooking, depending on how much paste you like.
-It will also stay good in the fridge for a longer period of time, if the storage jar is proper sterilized, since the chilies preserve it naturally.
+Freeze the rest and use whenever you need it.

 You can use the paste in the Vegan Red Thai Coconut Curry, but substitute the red curry paste with the green.
 Or you can use it in the Rice Noodle Coconut Green Curry Soup or the Vegan Lao Laab / Larb.

 Makes 300 ml (10 oz)

 - 5-8 small green chilies (as spicy as you like it)

 - 3 stalks lemongrass

 - 1/4 yellow onion